RattletraPM/DetermiToolkit-Obsolete/README.md

 https://www.autoitscript.com/site/autoit/downloads/

-2)Move all the files from the include folders to <your AutoIt install dir>\Include
+2)Move all the files from the include folders to your -AutoIt install dir-\Include

 3)Compile the scripts from AutoIt's script editor/SciTE/Aut2Exe